 Mouth Breathing

-If your child often breathes through their mouth—especially during sleep—it can lead to dry mouth, reducing the saliva that normally protects teeth from decay and gum disease.
-Mouth breathing is commonly linked to allergies, enlarged tonsils, or jaw development issues.
+If your child often breathes through their mouth—especially during sleep—it can lead to dryness, reducing the saliva that naturally protects teeth.
+Mouth breathing can also be linked to allergies, enlarged tonsils, or areas of jaw development that may need extra attention.

-What you can do: If your child snores, sleeps with their mouth open, or frequently wakes up with a dry mouth, consult your child’s pediatric dentist.
-Early diagnosis and treatment can prevent long-term dental problems and support healthy growth and development.
+What you can do: If your child snores, sleeps with their mouth open, or frequently wakes up with a dry mouth, consult your pediatric dentist.
+Early guidance and care can support healthy dental development and overall well-being.

 Skipping Night-Time Brushing (and Flossing)

-What you can do: Make brushing and flossing part of your child’s wind-down routine, even on the busiest nights.
-It only takes a few extra minutes, but it can help prevent cavities between teeth and protect their smile in the long run.
-Don’t forget to supervise children under the age of 7—or even older kids if they’ve had a history of cavities—to make sure brushing and flossing are done properly.
+What you can do: Make brushing and flossing part of your child’s wind-down routine.
+Even a few extra minutes can help maintain healthy teeth and gums.
+Supervise children under 7—or older kids who have a history of cavities—to ensure proper brushing and flossing.

 Delaying Dental Check-Ups and Cleanings

-Baby teeth play an important role in your child’s speech, chewing, and guiding the proper growth of adult teeth.
-Delaying regular dental visits means missing early signs of cavities, bite problems, or other developmental issues that are easier to treat when caught early.
-Regular professional cleanings help remove plaque and tartar buildup that brushing alone can’t eliminate, which helps prevent dental cavities and gum disease—and consequently reduces the need for extensive restorative procedures later on.
+Baby teeth play an important role in speech, chewing, and guiding adult teeth into place.
+Missing regular visits may delay detection of early cavities, bite variations, or other dental developments that are easier to support when caught early.
+Professional cleanings remove plaque and tartar that brushing alone can’t reach, keeping smiles bright and healthy.

 Back-to-School, Back to Healthy Smiles

-Now that summer is winding down and routines are settling in, it’s the perfect time to get back on track with your child’s oral care.
-Small changes at home—combined with expert guidance from your dental team—can go a long way in protecting their growing smile.
+As summer winds down, it’s the perfect time to get back on track with your child’s oral care.
+Small changes at home—combined with expert guidance from your dental team—can make a big difference in protecting their growing smile.

 Is your child due for a dental check-up?